Conducted by Milind Sathe

 Do you remember the time when you started taking keen interest in drawing and painting?
 Was it your childhood days or later?

-When was it that you first thought about making this your profession?
 Did you have a role model to emulate or was there someone in your family who was an artist and therefore a big influence?